 Students are not allowed to have pets in the residence hall except for small fish.
-If there are any questions about the pet policy, please contact the Housing office via email at reslife2@emmanuel.edu.
-For inquiries regarding support animals, please contact Noelle Galli, Accommodations Coordinator in Student Accessibility and Accommodations (gallin@emmanuel.edu).
+If there are any questions about the pet policy, please contact the Office of Residence Life and Housing via email at reslife2@emmanuel.edu.

+For inquiries regarding support animals, please contact: